ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 ## Task 1

-Finish PA7 if you haven't already.
+Since this PA is an extension of PA7, finish PA7 if you haven't already.
 You can submit it to `pa7-resubmit` to check your work.

 (Remember that you can earn credit back for doing that, so it's really worth it to do so!)